Savannah member of coronavirus task force offers advice

 He also told us that elderly who have health issues like lung problems or even compromised diabetes should avoid large crowds.

-don’t need to be in big crowds like that and I think that includes St. Patrick’s Day.”

-He also told me that even those in generally good health who aren’t always considered “elderly” need to be cautious as well.
+He also told News 3 that even those in generally good health who aren’t always considered “elderly” need to be cautious as well.

 Watson believes the task force has done a good of keeping people informed and says things are changing quickly.